minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 - `Builder` builds `Controller` (e.g. `networkController`, `exposureNotificationController`)
 - `Builder` builds a `Router` which uses a `ViewController` to present other `viewController`s

-Some examples of Components are:
+Some examples of components are:

-- ExposureNotification (consists of `ExposureNotificationBuilder` and `ExposureNotificationController`)
+- ExposureNotification (consists of `ExposureNotificationBuilder` and `ExposureNotificationController`) - Not live yet
 - Onboarding (consists of `OnboardingBuilder`, `OnboardingRouter` and `OnboardingViewController`)

-#### Builder Pattern
+### Builder Pattern

-To simplify object construction and to remove the need to worry about dependencies during object creation `Builder`s are used. `Builder`s can define the dependencies they require by specifying a `Dependency` interface:
+To simplify object construction, and to remove the need to deal with dependencies during object creation, `Builder`s are used. `Builder`s can define the dependencies they require by creating a `Dependency` interface:

 ```
+/// Specifies dependencies for the Main component
 protocol MainDependency {
     var exposureNotificationController: ExposureNotificationControlling { get }
 }
 ```

-A builder specifies this dependency, or can use `EmptyDependency` if no parent dependencies are needed:
+A builder specifies which dependency it requires, or can use `EmptyDependency` if no parent dependencies are needed:

 ```
 // 1)